 Overcoming hunger: Low GI foods take longer to digest and help you feel satisfied by triggering natural appetite suppressors.
 In contrast, high GI foods cause stress hormones to be released, which can stimulate appetite.

-Speeds up fat burning: High GI foods cause a sharp increase of blood glucose that triggers the body to release a rush of the hormone insulin.
+Speeds up fat burning: High GI foods cause a sharp increase in blood glucose that triggers the body to release a rush of the hormone insulin.
 A large surge of insulin will leave you feeling tired, hungry, craving more sugar and also lowers the speed at which the body burns fat.
-Eating low GI carbohydrate foods causes a steady rise of blood glucose, which only results in a small and gentle rise in insulin.
+Eating low GI carbohydrate foods causes a steady rise in blood glucose, which only results in a small and gentle rise in insulin.
 Small increases in insulin keep you feeling full, energized for hours and encourages the body to burn fat.

 Going low GI is easy!
 It’s all about making the right choices: